cheery/read_reddit/README.md

 categories now.
 On 'categories' you need at least 4 categories.
 This is due to how the lists are treated for now, and it may be relaxed later.

+Note: From now on, the stuff on the spam.list is immediately ignored and written into "spam_candinates.list".
+From there you can read them and move the appropriate ones into actual spam.